Sparcraps/RoR-Randomizer-of-Recipes/README.md

 at Uppsala University

 -------------------------------------------------------------------------------
-RoR - Randomizer of Recipes is a one-of-a-kind program that generates a completely random, step-by-step recipe with random ingredients and cooking instructions which takes your dietary restrictions into account.
+RoR - Randomizer of Recipes is a one-of-a-kind JavaScript program that generates a completely random, step-by-step recipe with random ingredients and cooking instructions which takes your dietary restrictions into account.